supabase/examples-archive/supabase-js-v2/user-management/nextjs-ts-user-management/README.md

 ### 2. Run "User Management" Quickstart

-Once your database has started, run the "User Management Starter" quickstart.
-Inside of your project, enter the `SQL editor` tab and scroll down until you see `User Management Starter: Set up a Public Profiles table which you can access with your API`.
+Once your database has started, head over to your project's `SQL Editor` and run the "User Management Starter" quickstart.
+On the `SQL editor` page, scroll down until you see `User Management Starter: Sets up a public Profiles table which you can access with your API`.
+Click that, then click `RUN` to execute that query and create a new `profiles` table.
+When that's finished, head over to the `Table Editor` and see your new `profiles` table.

 ### 3. Get the URL and Key